MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/identity-add-user-accounts.md

 Per ulteriori informazioni e istruzioni di configurazione, vedere [Reimpostazione password self-service di Azure AD con writeback delle password](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-writeback).

 >[!Note]
->Eseguire l'aggiornamento all'ultima versione di Azure AD Connect per poter usufruire della migliore esperienza possibile e delle nuove caratteristiche appena rilasciate.
-Per ulteriori informazioni, vedere [Istallazione personalizzata di Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
+>Upgrade to the latest version of Azure AD Connect to ensure the best possible experience and new features as they are released.
+For more information, see [Custom installation of Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
 >

 |||